Earthquake and Retrofit Terms Glossary

 Expansion anchor (wedge anchor) - A type of anchor that is designed to expand inside the drilled hole in which it is placed; thereby securing itself by the resulting pressure and friction against the sides of the hole.

-FEMA-funded ESS program - The Earthquake Soft-Story retrofit grant program (ESS) is funded by grants from the Federal Emergency Management Agency (FEMA).
+FEMA-funded EBB program - The Earthquake Brace + Bolt program funded by grants from the Federal Emergency Management Agency.

-Foundation - The part of a building or wall which supports the superstructure.
+Foundation - The part of a building or wall that supports the superstructure.
 Typically made of concrete or masonry in residential construction.

 Foundation plate - Used when there is not adequate vertical clearance under a house to properly anchor the mudsill to the foundation with conventional anchor bolts.